MiningMath

 The model’s origin must be placed at the bottom portion, starting to count from the minimum coordinates at X, Y, and Z.

-Figure 1 highlights a block model origin at the corner of the first block and the coordinates on its centroid.
+The following image highlights a block model origin at the corner of the first block and the coordinates on its centroid.

-Air Blocks
+Air blocks

 MiningMath recognizes that all imported blocks of your model are underground.
 This means it is necessary to remove all the air blocks prior to importation.
 Unless your topography is totally flat, which is unlikely, the image below shows an example of your model should be displayed.